Guide To Using FSC Trademarks On Your Packaging

 Types of FSC packaging logo

-As mentioned above, there are 3 different types of logo that can be used, dependent on the composition of the material being used to manufacture your packaging.
+You can use three different types of logos, depending on the composition of the material used to manufacture your packaging.

-Whilst for GWP customers the “MIX” logo will almost always be used, your sales or account manager will advise on the most suitable option for your applications.
+While GWP customers will almost always use the “MIX” logo, your packaging supplier should be able to advise on the most suitable option for your applications.

 100%